 NGS methods help broaden research beyond conventional methods and allow global analyses of gene expression and regulation.Learn More

-Researchers used single-cell RNA-Seq to characterize cell-to-cell communication via ligand-receptor interactions across cell types in a tumor microenvironment.Read Publication
+Researchers characterized cell-to-cell communication via ligand-receptor interactions across cell types in a tumor microenvironment.Read Publication

-Researchers used single-cell RNA-Seq to demonstrate that hematopoietic stem cell lineage commitment is a gradual process without differentiation into discrete progenitors.Read Publication
+Scientists used single-cell RNA sequencing to demonstrate that hematopoietic stem cell lineage commitment is a gradual process without differentiation into discrete progenitors.Read Publication

 Researchers used single-cell RNA-Seq to explore the effects of aging on the immune system, observing that age-related cell-to-cell transcriptional variability is a hallmark of aging.Read Publication